William Randolph Hearst Journalism Awards

 majors who have had one year or more of full-time professional experience-or its equivalent-when the entry is published, produced or posted.
 (This includes multiple internships if the time totals twelve months or more).

-- An entrant who has won first place in the writing, photojournalism, radio, television or multimedia
+An entrant who has won first place in the writing, photojournalism, audio, television or multimedia

 Championships is not eligible to compete in future competitions in the same category.